Get involved! Send your photos, video, news & views by texting WN NEWS to 80360 or e-mail us

-Mr Messer said that while targets were important to ‘sharpen our minds’ the primary concern was ‘quality and patient safety’.
+He added that while targets were important to “sharpen our minds” the primary concern was “quality and patient safety”.

-* Worcestershire Royal, the Alexandra Hospital and Kidderminster Hospital and Treatment Centre are closed to visitors to protect patients and visitors from norovirus.
+The Alex Hospital is still closed to visitors to protect patients and visitors from norovirus.

 Exceptional visiting can be arranged by prior agreement with the ward manager.
 Please contact the ward directly for information.